OlGe404/gitops-setup/README.md

 # Purpose
 This repo can be used to quickly bootstrap a CI/CD setup (and more) using argocd and tekton.
-The installation manifests are generated with helmfile and deployed with argocd.
+The installation manifests are generated with helmfile + helm/kustomize and deployed with argocd.

 # Prerequisites
 First, you need a running kubernetes cluster to deploy the apps to.
 If you use my [minikube repo](https://github.com/OlGe404/minikube) to install it, the configs (Ingress, Storage, etc.) for all apps in this repo will work out of the box.

-Second, you need these CLI tools:
+Second, you need these CLI tools to generate the deployment manifests for all apps:
 * make
 * helmfile
 * helm